Japan ruling coalition proposes new stimulus package to cushion economy | Politics

 Japan ruling coalition proposes new stimulus package to cushion economy

 The resource-poor country is particularly vulnerable to rising import costs for fuel and food, which have hit households suffering from slow wage growth.
-Prime Minister Fumio Kishida's administration has pushed back against calls for a fresh spending package, as it focuses on passing through parliament the state budget for the fiscal year beginning in April.
+Prime Minister Fumio Kishida's administration has pushed back against calls for a fresh spending package, as it focuses on passing the state budget for the fiscal year beginning in April through parliament.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)